zio/zio-logging/docs/console-logger.md

 ## Configuration

-configuration for console logger: `ConsoleLoggerConfig`
+the configuration for console logger (`ConsoleLoggerConfig`) has the following structure:

 ```
 logger {